Ultralight Backpacking Tent

 The Dragonfly includes excellent, small details that really make the user experience much better, like color-coded poles that simplify and speed up pitching; two large mesh interior pockets; and ceiling pockets for a light.
 As with any ultralight shelter, the fabric is reasonably durable, but certainly not compared to heavier tents: 15-denier sil-PeU nylon ripstop rated to 1200mm for waterproofing in the rainfly, and 20-denier sil-PU nylon ripstop also rated to 1200mm in the bathtub floor.
 The packed size of 19.5×4.5 inches is as expected for a tent of this size and weight.

-BUY IT NOW You can support my work on this blog by clicking any of these links to purchase a Nemo Dragonfly 2P at Moosejaw.com or rei.com, or a Nemo Dragonfly 1P at backcountry.com, Moosejaw.com, or rei.com.
+You can support my work on this blog , at no cost to you, by clicking this affiliate link to purchase the newer model, the Nemo Dragonfly Osmo 2P at backcountry.com or nemoequipment.com, or another version of the Dragonfly Osmo at backcountry.com or nemoequipment.com.